 Rates, discounts and monetary transactions

-We are MAES Civil-Law Notaries.
+We are MAES notarissen.
 An independent, full-service notary office serving individuals, businesses, and (semi-)government bodies in the Rotterdam The Hague Metropolitan Area.
 We specialize in family law, corporate law, and real estate.
 We guide our clients through the moments that truly matter in life—both professionally and personally.
 We offer peace of mind, reliability, and security.
 Impeccable, dedicated, and honest.

 Our office is located in the MaesHuys, Verploegh Chasséplein 1 in Vlaardingen.
 It's the most beautiful and centrally located spot in the region.
 We can offer you excellent accommodations, including free on-site parking and charging stations for electric cars and e-bikes.
 We're within walking distance of the Vlaardingen Oost metro station.
 City and regional buses stop at the bus stop on the square.
 How convenient!
 You're very welcome.